parblelabs/parble-python/docs/user_guide.rst

     sdk = ParbleSDK()  # Loading settings from envvars

+    # The easiest way is to directly upload from a file path, without additional options
     file = sdk.files.post("files/demo.pdf")

+    # Alternatively, you can open the file yourself and pass the file-like object
     with open("files/demo.pdf", "rb") as f:
         file = sdk.files.post_file(f, "demo.pdf", "application/pdf")

+    # If you want to send the file to a specific inbox, you can also choose to pass an inbox id explicitly during upload
+    file = sdk.files.post("files/demo.pdf", inbox_id="<your_inbox_id>")

+    # Or with a file-like object
+    with open("files/demo.pdf", "rb") as f:
+        file = sdk.files.post_file(f, "demo.pdf", "application/pdf", inbox_id="<your_inbox_id>")

     print(file.id)